-Today will be the start of my weekly featured series of journal entries.
-Every Friday, for an indefinite period of time, I will be featuring an artist of my interest and choosing, unbeknownst to them, in order to give them much needed exposure and allow them to hopefully get one step closer to flourishing here on dA.
+Greetings fellow Artists!!Every Friday, for an indefinite period of time, I will be featuring an artist of my interest and choosing, unbeknownst to them, in order to give them much needed exposure and allow them to hopefully get one step closer to flourishing here on dA.

-That's all for Featured Friday #1!
+That's all for Featured Friday #2!
 Please be sure to check back for the next installment!